 Causes of Vascular Dementia

-A series of strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more may result in vascular dementia.
+A series of strokes Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more may result in vascular dementia.
 These strokes are more common among men and usually begin after age 70.

 Risk factors for vascular dementia include the following: